 Even though people with depression have a persistent mood of sadness, they don’t tend to have frequent crying episodes.
 If they do, they last much longer than PBA episodes.
 In addition, other symptoms of depression, such as sleep disturbances or eating changes, don’t occur in PBA.

 Management and Treatment

+There’s no cure for pseudobulbar affect (PBA), but certain medications can help manage it.
 The goal of treatment is to reduce the frequency and severity of episodes of laughing or crying.
-Drugs that are used to treat PBA include:

 Outlook / Prognosis

-What is the prognosis for patients with pseudobulbar affect (PBA)?
+What is the prognosis for pseudobulbar affect (PBA)?

-Some tips for dealing with and potentially better controlling sudden or involuntary episodes of laughing or crying include:
+Some tips for dealing with PBA and potentially better managing episodes of laughing or crying include:

-- Relaxing your shoulder and facial muscles to reduce tension
+- Relaxing your shoulders and facial muscles to reduce tension.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy